hodaUsama/hodaUsama.github.io/_posts/2025-05-23-central-limit-theorem.md

 categories: [statistics, beginner]
 tags: [sampling-distribution, central-limit-theorem, inferential-statistics]
 math: true
+description: The Central Limit Theorem (CLT) is a cornerstone of statistics and data science.
+It states that the distribution of sample means approaches a normal distribution as the sample size grows, regardless of the original population’s distribution.
+This powerful concept is essential for making statistical inferences, building confidence intervals, and running hypothesis tests.
+Whether you're analyzing user behavior in A/B testing or validating machine learning metrics, understanding CLT helps you interpret data more reliably and make better predictions.
 ---

 ## 🎯 <span style="color:#228B22; font-weight:bold;"> Simple Random Samples and Sampling Distribution </span>